huaminghuangtw/Second-Brain/My-Evergreen-Notes/feeling lost in life.md

+It's okay to be lost sometimes.

-There’s no fixed path—you create your own.
+There’s no such a fixed path—you create your own.

 It doesn't matter where you are today—whether you're young or old—there's no such thing as "falling behind" on a path based on [[consistency|continuous improvement]].
 Wherever you are, you just need to make one good decision, one tiny incremental improvement, and go/start from where you are today.